-In short, yes, all the manufacturers we source our bamboo textiles from measure up to OEKO-Tex standards; the OEKO-Tex 100 certification, to be exact.
+The manufacturer we source our bed sheets, quilts and pillowcases measure up to OEKO-Tex standards; the OEKO-Tex 100 certification, to be exact.
 Now we’ve cleared that up, you can read on to find out a little bit more about what this means in practice and why these standards matter.

 You’ve no doubt heard about organic textiles, especially cotton and bamboo, but this isn’t the whole story.
 Organic textiles have been sourced from plants that have been grown and fertilised using organic methods – no petroleum-derived fertilisers or nasty pesticides, for example – but this isn’t where it ends.
 Once the plants have been harvested, there’s a lot more processing that has to happen before the material is turned into shirts and sheets; this is where OEKO-Tex assessment and certification comes in.